smnorris/cwf_wcrp/reports/README.md

 # Report on connectivity status

+## Setup

+Ensure the `$DATABASE_URL` environment variable to point at the database of interest.

 ## Dump reports to file

-Run queries and dump to csv in `reports`:
+ Run queries and dump results to csv in `reports`:

     ./report.sh